The Textures of Goodbye.

 “Ciao” you know is bound to get spicy.
 Say it once – a creamy risotto.
 Say it twice – with a kick.
 It lingers on the tongue long after you’re home, alongside black and white images of immigrants with long skirts and long faces, short pants and short fuses.

 “So long” sounds like a damp November day, with clouds that hide a sun that came up late and goes to bed early.
-So long since I saw the sky.
+So long since I saw a blue sky.
 But if it’s at a diner, said by the regulars to their pleasant, patient waitress – then it’s the granules of sugar left on the table, beside the cold coffee and the 25% tip.

 “Later” is also “catch you later” is also silly and light, like eating whipped cream from the can.
 It’s a bit of a joke, and a bit of a wish.
 It’s not guaranteed, because it doesn’t want to be, but neither is it apathetic.
 It’s just skipping down the sidewalk, unflappable.